tiwari-nishant/webui-vue/README.md

 ## Documentation
 The documentation for coding standards and components is located in the `docs` directory.
-It is created using the [VuePress](https://vuepress.vuejs.org/) static site generator.
-Information about how to write documentation can be found on the [VuePress website](https://vuepress.vuejs.org/).
+It is created using the [VitePress](https://vitepress.dev/guide/using-vue) static site generator.
+Information about how to write documentation can be found on the [VitePress website](https://vitepress.dev/guide/using-vue).

 ## Recommended IDE Setup